codeViser/dependency-parse/README.md

-# Dependency Tree structure in sentences
+# Dependency Tree structures in sentences

-Breaking sentences into a tree-like structures that highlight parts of speech dependency
+Breaking sentences into tree-like structures that highlight parts of speech dependency

 Install virtualenv